tmduy/mqtt_gnss/README.md

 ## Building and Running
 ### Setting up Makefile
 **Makefile** is already provided and can be edited if needed.
-Ensure you have g++ and necessary build tools installed.
+Ensure you have g++, make and necessary build tools installed.

 ### Building
 Run make to build the project: